sahilnagpal7/Optogenetic-Motor-Inhibitors/README.md

 # Instructions for the velocity code:

+CSV file generated from ImageJ plugin - TrackMate (code compatible with CSV generated from the older version of TrackMate) is used in the first code.
+Manually add x and y coordinates of the cell center to V1 and W1 in the CSV file.

 First code - "Velocity_analysis_part1.m":
 Things to do before running the script:
 Mention the directory of your CSV data - line 23